Project Helix FAQ

 Will Project Helix play PC games?

 Yes.
-Microsoft Gaming CEO Asha Sharma officially confirmed on March 5, 2026 that Project Helix will play both Xbox and PC games.
-The open question is not whether PC game support exists, but how broad that support will be in practice and which storefronts or launchers Microsoft allows.
+Microsoft officially confirmed that Project Helix will play Xbox and PC games.
+The open question is how broad that PC support will be and which storefronts or launchers Microsoft allows on retail hardware.

 Will Project Helix support old Xbox games?